googleads/googleads-python-lib/README.md

-# The googleads Python client library
+# The Google Ad Manager SOAP API Python client library

-This client library simplifies accessing Google's SOAP Ads APIs - such as Ad Manager.
+This client library simplifies accessing the Google Ad Manager SOAP API.
 The library provides easy ways to store your authentication and create SOAP web service clients.
 It also contains example code to help you get started integrating with our APIs.